TLara1/TLara1.github.io/_projects/14_project.md

 related_publications: false
 ---

-Miscellaneous research ideas - REMBER THIS IS PUBLIC
+Miscellaneous research ideas - REMEMBER THIS IS PUBLIC

 actual real advection diffusion with a solid boundry in ibamr. problem is only the solid is only enforced with the fluid, not the advection field.
 There is no way to keep the advection field 0 inside in the solid area.